|Nutrition Facts (per serving)|

 Wet the edges of the dumpling with water.

-To cook, bring a large pot of water to a boil.
+Bring a large pot of water to a boil.
 Add half the dumplings, giving them a gentle stir so they don't stick together.
-Bring the water to a boil, and add 1/2 cup of cold water.
-Cover and repeat.
+Once the water returns to a boil, add 1/2 cup of cold water and cover the pot.
+Once the water returns to a boil, add another 1/2 cup of cold water and cover.

 When the water comes to a boil again, the dumplings should be fully cooked and ready to be removed from the pot and drained.
 You can cut open a test dumpling just to make sure.

 If desired, they can be pan-fried at this point.
 Add 3 tablespoons of oil to a frying pan and cook until slightly golden.

 Arrange the dumplings on a platter and sprinkle with scallions.
 Serve with a dipping sauce on the side.
 Enjoy!